-2.7.1 Position the foot pedal on the floor in front of cabinet.
+2.7.1 Position the foot pedals on the floor at the front of the cabinet.

 2.7.2 A package of five view-window cover-lenses is supplied with the cabinet.
 Install a cover lens per Section 7.3.
 When the cover lens becomes pitted or frosted, replace it.